The topic of heartworm is complex, but we are going to try to just give you enough info to help make informed decisions.

 I had a heartworm test and it was fine, but later the dog tested positive.

 At the risk of getting too technical, heartworms have a lifecycle and they need to evolve to become harmful.
 Baby heartworms are called microfilaria and a typical heartworm test cannot detect them.
 Using preventatives while they are in the microfilaria stage will kill them.
-Once the microfilaria become adults, they start damaging the dog’s heart.
+Once the microfilaria becomes adults, they start damaging the dog’s heart.
 It’s because of this lifecycle that rescues (DIBS included) require newly adopted dogs to continue preventatives immediately after adoption for 6 months (or so).

 Ugh, I hate giving my dogs meds.
 What can I do instead?

 We get this, and we appreciate your perspective.
 As with anything in the category of holistic vetting, taking a holistic approach involves more thought and financial investment.
 Discuss alternatives with your holistic vet.
 You will likely be required to test twice per year instead of annually.
+If you do decide on meds, consider NexGard Spectra, as it covers prevention of both heartworm, and flea/tick related diseases.

 When we ask people why they don’t use preventatives, we’ve heard it all!
 We hope this additional information provides a starting point for heartworm education.
 Of course, we aren’t vets, so don’t take our word for it—please read more on this very important topic!